MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voice-applications-policies.md

 1. The authorized user requires a Teams Premium license and Queues app to access this functionality.
 1. In order to change the holiday schedule, the authorized user must be authorized for all auto attendants that reference the holiday.
-1. This option is not currently available for authorized users.
+1. This option isn't currently available for authorized users.

 ### Auto attendant - Reporting